AnimMouse/setup-restic/README.md

 This action is implemented as a [composite](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) action.

-With this action, you can now manipulate your restic repository on GitHub Actions.
+With this action, you can now manipulate your restic repository like check or prune on GitHub Actions.

+This action only supports Ubuntu virtual environments yet.

 ## Usage
 To use `restic`, run this action before `restic`.